peernova/kestra-client-sdk/README_PYTHON_SDK.md

 1. Update the `kestra-ee.yml` if necessary with latest openspec api changes.

-   - As of 13/06/25, `the kestra-ee.yml` has been generated and used without modifications.
+   - As of 29/07/25, `the kestra-ee.yml` has been generated and used without modifications.
-   - Micronaut OpenAPI version `6.16.2` was used, as of 13/06.25, this has not been committed into the core yet (only modified locally).
+   - Micronaut OpenAPI version `6.17.3`
 2. Generate the SDK using the script `generate-sdks.sh` that uses the openapi-generator-cli docker image.

-3. Then multiples files changes are needed to be done manually in the generated SDK:
+3.THESE CHANGES ARE DONE AT GENERATION, BUT IF THERE IS AN ERROR, DOUBLE CHECK Then multiples files changes are needed to be done manually in the generated SDK:
    - In the pyproject.toml file, set the following values (you need to replace the current one):
      ```toml
      license = "Apache-2.0"